adelevie/wut/README.md

 if (isServer) { doServer(); } else { doClient(); }
 ```

+Some fun facts about this app:

+- Client and server code are defined in a single file
+- `wut` will actually serve a copy of itself. `wut.minified` and `wut.maxified` return strings of its own source.
+Use with a `script()` tag!
+- The server statically serves itself.
+- The client calls itself.

 ## Installation

 `wut` can run server and client-side.
 To install in Node: